 The orchestra, on the other hand, is the area directly in front of the stage, reserved for VIPs to ensure they didn’t miss a second of the action.

 The two stories rising from the stage upwards are the scaenae fons and were used as a backstage space of some sort.

-It’s important to point out that spectators were intentionally separated by status, gender and nationality.
-The Romans had major control over the social hierarchy, and it was illustrated in all their archaeological works later on.
+Spectators were intentionally separated by status, gender and nationality; the Romans had major control over the social hierarchy.

-The government of Jordan started restoring the theatre in 1957.
-Sadly, none of the original material was used in the process, yet the final outcome was magnificent nonetheless.
+The government of Jordan started to restore the theatre in 1957.
+Sadly, none of the original material was used in the process, yet the final outcome was magnificent.